Motivic cohomology of equicharacteristic schemes: Introduction

 Both the authors would like to take this opportunity to thank especially Chuck Weibel.
 The first author thanks him for his generosity and encouragement, and lack of pretension in mathematics.
 He has benefitted from conversations with Chuck on motives throughout the years, starting when he was a first year graduate student.
 For the second author, Chuck's work on $\K$-theory has been a source of motivation to him for many years and has directly inspired many of the main ideas of this article.

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~101001474), and from the NSERC grant ``Reimagining motivic cohomology."
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~101001474), and from the NSERC grant RGPIN-2025-07114 ``motivic cohomology: theory and applications.''

+In the second version of this paper the material on Adams operators has been significantly rewritten to correct some errors and clarify coherent multiplicative structures.
+We are grateful to Marc Hoyois, Nick Rozenblyum, and Peter Scholze for discussions on this topic.